torch.fx¶

 -

-so that it can be imported withfrom <folder> import <module_name>
+folderwithmodule_nameso that it can be imported withfrom <folder> import <module_name>- Parameters

 folder (Union[str, os.PathLike]) – The folder to write the code out to